DerfJagged/360wiki/contributing.md

 `le`: limited edition, `dev`: development console, `re`: retail console, `cus`: custom console, `descriptive name`: keep it short but identifiable, `pos`: small descriptor indicating the position from which the image was taken.

+guides - This is where all guides and tutorials go.

+guides>custom - This is where all guides about customization(such as aesthetic modifications like leds, case mods, etc.) belong.

+guides>dev - This is where all guides about developing hardware, software, or modifications for the Xbox 360 or any of it's relevant components go.

+guides>mod - This is where all guides for the Ultimate Mod Guide will go(such as running unsigned code, backing up games, modding games, dumping the nand, identifying your console hardware, )

+guides>repair - This is where all guides about repairing, preserving, or